Van Life Guide: How To Build A DIY Camper Van Conversion

 Although an electric sink is not the simplest to install, it still only involves a few parts and requires just a small amount of electricity.
 The advantages of an electric sink include high and consistent water pressure as well as easy operation.

-How To Take Showers While Living In A Camper Van
+How To Take Showers While Living In A Van Conversion

-Living in a van is not like the camping trips you’ve been on.
-You will most likely not be setting up a tent in the dirt or getting roasted marshmallows all over your face and hands.
+Van Life is not like the camping trips you’ve been on.
+Despite the picture, you will most likely not be setting up a tent in the dirt or getting roasted marshmallows all over your face and hands.
 Your daily routine will be cleaner than you’d expect and you’ll be surprised how long you can comfortably go between showers.

 In our article about taking showers on the road, we cover all of the most common options for finding a shower as well as how to install one in your camper.